QARANC.co.uk Find Extra Work

 Captain Douglas Galton

-The architect of The Royal Herbert Hospital was Captain Douglas Galton and the hospital was planned in the pavilion style much approved of by Florence Nightingale.
-This style aired and gave natural light to hospitals and was thought to sweep out bacteria.
+The architect was Captain Douglas Galton and it was planned in the pavilion style much approved of by Florence Nightingale.
+This style aired and gave natural light and was thought to sweep out bacteria.

 The book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing has photos of the Royal Herbert Hospital which includes wards, nursing staff and the operating rooms.